kkent030315/evil-mhyprot-cli/README.md

 } LDR_MODULE, *PLDR_MODULE;
 ```

-And the function pseudocode is like:
+And the function pseudocode for `sub_FFFFF800188C27D4` is like:

 ```cpp
 __int64 __fastcall sub_FFFFF800188C27D4(